MicrosoftDocs/sql-docs/docs/sql-server/sql-server-2014-release-notes.md

 ## <a name="ProdDoc"></a>Product Documentation RTM

-Report Builder and PowerPivit content is not available in some languages.
+Report Builder and PowerPivit content are not available in some languages.

 **Issue:** Report Builder content is not available in the following languages.